ryx/datalayer.js/README.md

 That's it.
 Almost.
 There are many more details and possibilities of course.
 You can learn more about [rendertime data](#), [rendertime events](#), [runtime events](#) and [event annotations](#).
 It's also really helpful to understand the concept of [Models](#).
 We have a set of [predefined datatypes](#) (mainly focused on e-commerce websites) and a [default model](#).
 As well as [custom data models](#).
 Then there is the [rules configuration](#) for the plugin loading.
 We have [configuration overrides](#).
 And quite a bit more to come.

 ## But what is wrong with external tag management?
 It depends.
 If you want, go and use some 3rd party tool.
 You might even be happy with it.
-However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability and code control you really want to [understand the ideas and motivations behind datalayer.js](#) and maybe even use it.
+However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability, and code control you really want to [understand the ideas and motivations behind datalayer.js](#) and maybe even use it.

 But don't get fooled by comments like "tag managers are great, because you don't need to change your software when you want to add new 'tags'".
 Honestly - how would you describe adding random scripts into a production environment, if not "changing the software"?
 Those people completely miss the fact that adding Javascript code (because that is what said "pixels" and "tags" are!) into a website is considered to be a *production deployment*.
 You insert new code into your *production environment*.
 Directly.
 Without CI testing.
 In most cases it is *untested, unknown, "blackbox" code*, written by some *unknown third party*.